American Express Platinum vs. American Express Gold Card – Which is Better in 2023?

 - Walmart+ credit: Monthly membership reimbursement (up to $155 per year or $12.95 monthly plus applicable local tax).
 Plus Ups are excluded.

-- Equinox: $25 per month for Equinox+ or a monthly club membership
+- Equinox: Up to $300 per year for Equinox+ or a monthly club membership

 - SoulCycle: $300 statement credit after buying a SoulCycle at-home bike